RobertZRobotics/warehouse-pick-place/README.md

 * UR5e manipulator simulated in Gazebo Harmonic
 * Motion planning with MoveIt 2
 * Trajectory execution through ros2_control
+* Custom vacuum gripper end effector
+* Spawnable warehouse box model
+* Vacuum attach/detach using Gazebo DetachableJoint
 * Integrated RViz and Gazebo simulation
 * Unified launch system for simulation and planning

 ## Project Goals

-The long-term objective of this project is to develop a warehouse pick-and-place system capable of:
+The long-term objective of this project is to develop an autonomous warehouse pick-and-place system capable of:

 * Picking boxes using a vacuum gripper
 * Detecting object locations with an overhead camera